kjagoo/miscelenous/dev_tools/dev_tools.md

-## DEv TOOLS COMMANDS
+## DEV TOOLS COMMANDS
+find the following dev tools below:
+1. Xargs
+2. cat
+3. expr
+4. sed
+5. awk

 ### xargs
- >This is a command line utility for building an execution pipeline from standard input.
+ > This is a command line utility for building an execution pipeline from standard input.
  Using xargs allows tools like `echo` and `rm` and `mkdir` to accept standard input as arguments